David Cool

-David Cool (born May 23, 1969) is a former Arena Football League player from Stone Mountain, Georgia.
+David Cool (born May 23, 1969) is an American former professional football placekicker who played in the Arena Football League.

 Cool played college football for the Georgia Southern Eagles.
 He kicked two field goals in the 1988 NCAA Division I-AA Football Championship Game, which the Eagles lost to the Furman Paladins.

 Cool was the placekicker for the Orlando Predators from 1998 to 2002, before finishing his career with the Chicago Rush and Tampa Bay Storm in 2003.
 Cool is likely best remembered for his game-winning field goal in ArenaBowl XIV in August 2000.